Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 Trailhead: Google Maps link to trailhead

 This one’s a moderate challenge, beginning exactly where many serious climbers begin their route to Aconcagua, the highest summit in the Americas.
-Even I’m not brave (or mad) enough to take on Aconcagua in its entirety, but I am proud to be able to say I’ve completed a three-kilometer hike somewhere around its foot.
+Even though I’m not brave (or mad) enough to take on Aconcagua in its entirety, I am proud to be able to say I’ve completed a three-kilometer hike somewhere around its foot.

 Of course, if you’re more hardcore than I am, by all means, go further.
 Just bear in mind that you won’t physically be able to scale Aconcagua without serious preparation; meanwhile, most people could hike this portion of the trail without any equipment whatsoever.